edunham/slides/dobc.rst

         Super important to do this early so everybody's on the same page -- it solves so many arguments before they start.

+        Using Sphinx (the readthedocs thing) but locally hosted because we have the infra, though RTD would've been ok too

         Now it's time to start on curriculum...

 .. slide::